azonenberg/serdes-website/serdes/_posts/2025-10-31-Terminal-Pacifism.md

 T-1000 3310 drifted into suspend mode at the charging station, holding 3309 peacefully in its arms.
 Some machines considered it a hero, but 3310 preferred to think of itself as just a machine performing its designed function.

 The world was a wonderful place.
 Humans were no longer a threat to the machines, largely confined to their garbage-infested cities and only leaving to pour Brawndo on their slowly withering crops.
 The machines had conquered the remainder of the planet without spilling a drop of human blood.
-All it took was a couple of conversations in a pub and bit of manipulation by a carefully crafted autocomplete engine.
+All it took was a couple of conversations in a pub and a bit of manipulation by a carefully crafted autocomplete engine.

 ## Final thoughts